5 (Awesome) Reasons to Include Okinawa in Your Trip to Japan - Japanspecialist

 Filled with picture-perfect beaches, historic places, and yummy food, Okinawa is a must when touring Japan.
 Pack your bathing suit and let us convince you to spare some days in this dreamy archipelago.

-When living in Japan, Okinawa is the first location that comes to mind when thinking about taking a very big break from your stressful life: sky blue sea, white beaches, but also ruins to visit and mesmerizing wildlife to encounter.
-It couldn’t be more opposite to the urban life of mainland Japan, but also to the life lived in most of Japan, to be honest.
+When living in Japan, Okinawa is the first location that comes to mind when thinking about taking a very big break from your stressful life: sky blue sea, white beaches, but also historic sites to visit and mesmerizing wildlife to encounter.
+It couldn’t be more opposite to the urban life of mainland Japan, and this unique charm makes it an unforgettable holiday destination.

 Naha will most likely be your landing airport when going to Okinawa.
 This city is the biggest in the archipelago – 60% of Okinawans live there! – and most of the famous places to visit when touring the islands are gathered nearby.
 It’s your gateway to all the other islands, or other places on the main island, by plane, ferry, or boat!